Soontao/presentations/src/ai/ChatGPT.md

 ## Conversation 2 - Base64 and MongoDB for CDS

-- But there is a lot of things missing by `ChatGPT`
+- But for `programming perspective`, there are a lot of things missing
   - Register/Override handlers/Build/Deploy
   - Connection Pool/Connection Acquire/Transaction
-- In another hand, maybe its `NOT` a `progressive` way to replace developers
+- But in `AI perspective`, maybe the developer replacement is `NOT` a `progressive` way.
   - No need to adapt to some stupid programming principles, such as `name convention`/`code quality`/`code readability`/`reuse`
   - AI sometime will response with `wrong answer`, while human developer sometime will develop `fresh bugs`.
   - So, imagine: end-user give their requirement/input/context, business fully processed by AI, then response result, no programming any more. make sense ?